 In the same aggregated manner of Herdade da Malhadinha Nova, Torre de Palma is a “destination” in itself.
-Because of their remote locations, they understood the need to add several layer to their product.
-In the case of Torre de Palma, they take form in the walks around the estate, farming, horse riding, Star Gazing, birdwatching, spa treatments and Alentejo cuisine workshops.
+Because of their remote locations, they understood the need to add several layers to their product.
+In the case of Torre de Palma, they take form in the walks around the estate, farming, horse riding, Star Gazing, birdwatching, spa treatments, and Alentejo cuisine workshops.

-Although my visit at Torre de Palma was short lived I got to ride a Lusitano mare named Azeitona (more details bellow) and have a traditional Alentejo cuisine workshop with Chef Filipe Ramalho.
-We made Açorda Alentejana , where the garlic, red pepper, and pennyroyal infusion was made in a vacuum pot.
+Although my visit at Torre de Palma was short-lived I got to ride a Lusitano mare named Azeitona (more details below) and have a traditional Alentejo cuisine workshop with Chef Filipe Ramalho.
+We made Açorda Alentejana, where the garlic, red pepper, and pennyroyal infusion were made in a vacuum pot.
 A novelty, I admit, but clearly aimed at impressing the foreigners.
 Even more when he caramelizes the sardine loins with a blow torch in front of you.
 He also made me a reinvention of Sericaia with lemon sorbet, which was good, but made the mistake of filling the cocktail glass with Chantilly.
-Chef Filipe is very young, he is only 26 years old, and a talent to look out for in the future.
-I just wish his he tones down his kitchen “mavericksness” a bit.
+Chef Filipe is very young, he is only 26 years old, and has the talent to look out for in the future.
+I just wish he tones down his kitchen “mavericksness” a bit.